carbon-language/carbon-lang/llvm/docs/GarbageCollection.rst

 This section describes the garbage collection facilities provided by the :doc:`LLVM intermediate representation <LangRef>`.
-The exact behavior of these IR features is specified by the binary interface implemented by a :ref:`code generation plugin <plugin>`, not by this document.
+The exact behavior of these IR features is specified by the selected :ref:`GC strategy description

-These facilities are limited to those strictly necessary; they are not intended to be a complete interface to any garbage collector.
-A program will need to interface with the GC library using the facilities provided by that program.
+<plugin>`.

 Specifying GC code generation: ``gc "..."``
 -------------------------------------------

 .. code-block:: llvm

-  define ty @name(...) gc "name" { ...
+  define <returntype> @name(...) gc "name" { ... }

-The ``gc`` function attribute is used to specify the desired GC style to the compiler.
+The ``gc`` function attribute is used to specify the desired GC strategy to the compiler.
 Its programmatic equivalent is the ``setGC`` method of ``Function``.

-Setting ``gc "name"`` on a function triggers a search for a matching code generation plugin "*name*"; it is that plugin which defines the exact nature of the code generated to support GC.
+Setting ``gc "name"`` on a function triggers a search for a matching subclass of GCStrategy.
+Some collector strategies are built in.
+You can add others using either the loadable plugin mechanism, or by patching your copy of LLVM.
+It is the selected GC strategy which defines the exact nature of the code generated to support GC.
 If none is found, the compiler will raise an error.

 Specifying the GC style on a per-function basis allows LLVM to link together programs that use different garbage collection algorithms (or none at all).